 SCADA (Supervisory Control and Data) systems have to monitor and control hundreds or perhaps thousands of single sensors.
 Some sensors are put in place to measure inputs into the system, while others measure outputs and process their data.

 Some sensors (known as discrete sensors) are used to monitor very simple "binary" events.
 These events are either "on" or "off".
 For example, every time a particular piece of production gear in a manufacturing plant completes a process, it may output an electrical signal via a contact closure.
-A discrete sensor will detect this electrical signal and report it back to you at the control console of your SCADA system.
+A discrete sensor will detect this electrical signal and report it back to you at the control console of your SCADA control system.

 Other sensors measure more complicated values where it's vital to know the exact value.
 These are called analog sensors, and they measure continuous changes within a possible range of values.